karagulamos/Kga.Algo/README.md

 # Kga.Algo
-This project focuses on data structures that are absent in .NET, and are designed to be well-tested, efficient, and production ready.
+This project focuses on heavy duty data structures absent in .NET, and are designed to be efficient and production ready.
 Contributions are welcome.

 The data structures included in this project solve a varying degree of problems highlighted below: